-Since the creation of Bitcoin as the first blockchain in 2009, many established industry sectors have made use of this technology to various degrees and in different forms.
-In the past ten years of blockchain, a lot has been discussed, revolutionized, sanctioned and regulated (remember ICOs, the first NFTs, and parachains?) – while the general sentiment is divided into either radical Bitcoiners, or more promiscuitive Blockchainers.
-The idea of “Blockchain, not Bitcoin”1 exists since 2014, and has met its most extreme point when former Twitter CEO Jack Dorsey claimed he wants to launch Web52 based on Bitcoin in June, 2022.
+Since the creation of Bitcoin and the first blockchain in 2009, many established industry sectors have made use of this technology to various degrees and in different forms.
+In the past ten years of blockchain, a lot has been discussed, revolutionized, sanctioned and regulated (remember ICO, the first NFTs, and Parachains?) — while the general sentiment is divided into either radical Bitcoiners, or more promiscuitive Blockchainers.
+The idea of “Blockchain, not Bitcoin”1 exists since 2014, and has met its most extreme point when former Twitter CEO Jack Dorsey claimed he wants to launch Web52 based on Bitcoin in June 2022.

 While there are many use-cases imaginable, the financial services industry is the one probably most affected and transformed, with DeFi (decentralized finance) and the Open Finance movement being prominent examples.
 The main trend of blockchain use lies in the finance sector, with examples such as the previous attempts in developing Libra (Meta, previously Facebook has ended the Libra Saga in July 2022 finally3).

 RIAT Institute for Future Cryptoeconomics has quantified trends in Blockchain.